Planetbiru/MagicObject/tutorial.md

 ### Method

+**1. find**

-* find &raquo; search data from database by primary key value given and return one record.
+&raquo; search data from database by primary key value given and return one record.
 This method require database connection.

 Method type: native

 Parameters:

-1. mixed $parameters
+- mixed $parameters

 Parameters can be strings, integers, floats, booleans, or arrays of strings, integers, floats, and booleans.
 Parameters cannot be null.
 If the parameter is an array, then the order of the values ​​in the parameter must be the same as the order of the primary key in the entity and the number of elements must be the same as the number of primary keys in the entity.
 If the number of array elements in the parameter is more than the number of primary keys, then the elements behind will be ignored.
 If the number of array elements in the parameter is less than the number of primary keys, an exception will be thrown.
 The data type provided must match the primaty keys.